anagonzalezalvarez/Bioinformatics_Pipelines/Project/2_liana/README.md

 ### 4. Remove self interactions `bootstrap_keep_dir`

-Iterate through 3 different resoruces (cellchat, cellphone, sca) in the list of 100 items and remove the rows where `source == target` (it means the interaction is coming from and going to the same cell and in this analysis we are not interested in those kind of interactions)
+Iterate through 3 different methods results (`call_cellchat`, `cellphonedb`, and `sca`) in the list of 100 items and remove the rows where `source == target`.
+This means that the interaction originates from and targets the same cell, and in this analysis, we are not interested in those types of interactions.

 We only keep interactions from one cell to another.
 This are the 6 possible combiantions we have: